mukeshskumar1107/19AI550_new/Ex.No.10_Miniproject.md

-# Ex.No: 10  Implementation of 2D game using c# language and AI technology.
+# Ex.No: 10  Implementation of 2D/3D game - ForestEscape
-### DATE: 21-05-26
+### DATE:25/05/2026
 ### REGISTER NUMBER : 212223240099
 ### AIM:
- To develop a 2D Mario-style platformer game in Unity with coin collection, enemy interaction, and score display using c# language and AI.
+To develop a ForestEscape Game in Unity
 ### Algorithm:
 ```
-1. Initialize Unity project with 2D settings
-2. Create Mario player controller with movement and jump logic
-3. Design levels using tilesets and add colliders
-4. Add coin prefabs and place them in levels
-5. Detect coin collection and update score in UI
-6. Detect player death (e.g., fall or enemy hit)
-7. Show final coin score on death or level complete
-8. Add enemies and simple AI (e.g., patrol behavior)
-9. Create main menu and restart level functionality
-10. finally, Character perfoms following things in Game:
-    side-scrolling stages while avoiding hazards such as enemies
-    and pits with the aid of power-ups such as the Super Mushroom,
-    Fire Flower, and Starman.
+1. Create a new 2D project in Unity.
+2. Import background, ground tiles, player, coin, and enemy assets into the project.
+3. Add a background image and create ground platforms using tiles.
+4. Add Box Collider 2D components to the ground objects.
+5. Add a Player GameObject with Rigidbody2D and Box Collider 2D components.
+6. Create and attach a PlayerMove script to move and jump the player using keyboard input.
+7. Add Coin GameObjects with Circle Collider 2D and enable “Is Trigger”.
+8. Create and attach a CoinCollect script to destroy coins when the player touches them.
+9. Add Enemy GameObjects and detect collision with the player to restart or end the game.
+10. Add camera follow, score display, background music, test the game, and build the final executable file.
 ```
 ### Program:
+#### PlayerMove.cs
 ```
 using UnityEngine;

-public class PlayerMovement : MonoBehaviour
+public class PlayerMove : MonoBehaviour
 {
     public float speed = 5f;
     public float jumpForce = 7f;

-    private Rigidbody2D rb;
+    Rigidbody2D rb;
-    private float moveInput;

     void Start()
     {